 2. Send Anywhere

-To send a file (up to 4GB) in a web browser, it's as simple as putting in your email address and the recipients, a subject and optional message, and hitting Send.
+It also allows files up to 4GB to be sent, and is as simple as putting in your email address and the recipients, a subject and optional message, and hitting Send.

 If you use the Chrome extension or Outlook plugin that limit is increased to 10GB, while it's 20GB on Android / iOS and unlimited if you use the Windows app.

 MailBigFile is another quick and easy option.
-You can send files up to 2GB in size and upload multiple files at a time.
-The recipient has up to 10 days to download them.
+You can send files up to 2GB in size and upload up to five files at a time.
+The recipient then has up to 10 days to download them.

 The user experience isn't as clean and aesthetically pleasing as WeTransfer, but it’s another good, free service that gets the job done.